SDPB Arts

 Well, I like them all.

-You know, no matter how much you can do art yourself, natural talent or whatever, you know, you still need to study art.
+Can do art yourself, natural talent or whatever, you know, you still need to.

 Really.